williamhk2/lor-deck-checker/README.md

 CardLock | Every deck must have different cards from each other | TBD CollectionLock | The amount of a card among the decks must be at most 3 (three) | Not Applicable RegionLock | Every deck must have different regions from each other | TBD RiotLock | Every deck must have different champions and different combination of regions from each other.
-Also, it is only allowed at most one deck without champions. | TBD
+Also, it is only allowed at most one deck without champions | TBD

 *A optional check for singleton decks (where the amount of a card must be at most 1 (one).